Skip to main content

 Print/Save as PDF

-Some homeowners hang their heads and accept the insurance company’s answer when this happens.
+Some homeowners hang their heads and accept whatever the insurance company says.
 But just know, there are options available.

 One of these options is getting an ITEL report.
 But getting the actual report is just a small part of the process.